Karthikprasadm/Mnmnts-website/README.md

 - **Performance**: Lazy loading for images, smooth scrolling
 - **Responsive**: Works on all devices and screen sizes
 - **Modern favicon setup**: All platforms and PWA supported

+## 🔧 Known Issues / Backlog
+- `archive.js`: Artwork/photo modal should reuse the existing image instead of blanking `img.src` and calling non-existent edit hooks.
+- `archive.js`: User-added project thumbnails should either be registered with the lazy loader or set `img.src` immediately to avoid blank cards until reload.

 ## 📄 License
 All Rights Reserved.